MichelleD720/raspberrypi-setup-guide/Configuring-Micro-SD.md

 2.3 Go to edit setting we will now set up the card, so have a place to write down information ready.
 You'll also need to know your WIFI SSID (wifi name) and password.
 ![{B62F8D32-5BED-4DD0-B542-28A3E64899B6}](https://github.com/user-attachments/assets/f051b527-9729-4233-a528-556c4835f0b5)

-2.4 For now copy what I have for the hostname and username.
+2.4 For now copy what I have for the hostname.
 The password will be raspberrypi.
 All of these can be changed later once you've completed inital set up and remote access.
-Input your own information for the SSID, password, Wireless LAN country, timezone, and keyboard layout
+Input your own information for the username, SSID, password, Wireless LAN country, timezone, and keyboard layout
+### WARNING:use a username you want because it is a pain to change later
 ![{35CA1F3F-C2D8-4CBC-91EC-53A5F7939B03}](https://github.com/user-attachments/assets/1a90bb59-05fb-4d77-87fa-f4fe026571c4)

 2.5 Go to services and enable SSH and click save and wait for it to finish